 Be clean in my outdoor manners.

 Be considerate in the outdoors.

-Building upon this foundation, the Cub Scout, Boy Scout, Varsity Scout, Venturing, and Sea Scout programs all include outdoor stewardship, care for the environment, and Leave No Trace as part of their programs.
-At the Boy Scout and Varsity Scout levels, youth are encouraged to take leadership positions in encouraging proper outdoor ethics using the principles of Leave No Trace.
+Building upon this foundation, the Cub Scout, Boy Scout, Venturing, and Sea Scout programs all include outdoor stewardship, care for the environment, and Leave No Trace as part of their programs.
+At the Boy Scout level, youth are encouraged to take leadership positions in encouraging proper outdoor ethics using the principles of Leave No Trace.
 Many Venturing crews have similarly adapted Leave No Trace principles to guide their outdoor recreation activities.
 Through the Outdoor Code and Leave No Trace, we can take responsibility for our own impacts.
 We can provide leadership to those around us to reduce their impacts by making good choices.
 Together, we can preserve and conserve our rich environmental heritage.

 - To learn more about the Principles of Leave No Trace, click here.

 - To learn more about Tread Lightly, click here.